cnoam/linux101/developer.md

 # check every .md in your tree
 lychee  chapters
 ```
-but cargo failed becuase it cannot find openssl lib
+but cargo failed because it cannot find openssl lib
 you need to `sudo apt install libssl-dev pkg-config`

 After build is finished: